 This is how you make caprese pasta that is low carb and high protein and only takes 15 minutes.

-- Add the olive oil and heat up.
+Step 2: Get out a large skillet and heat to medium heat.
+Add the olive oil and heat up.
 Then add the crushed garlic and tomatoes.
 Saute for a minute or two until the garlic is fragrant.

-- Add in the zucchini noodles and mix well.
+Step 3: Add in the zucchini noodles and mix well.
 Season with salt and mix again.
 Cook for 5 minutes or zucchini is done to your liking.
 I like mine al dente so that only takes a few minutes.

 Store leftovers in an airtight container.
 Please scroll down to view the printable recipe card.